William Dean Howells: Later years

 In 1902, Howells published The Flight of Pony Baker, a book for children partly inspired by his own childhood.
 The same year, he bought a summer home overlooking the Piscataqua River in Kittery Point, Maine.
 He returned there annually until his wife's death, then left the house to his son and family and moved to a house in York Harbor.
 His grandson, John Noyes Mead Howells, donated the property to Harvard University as a memorial in 1979.
 In 1904 he was one of the first seven people chosen for membership in the American Academy of Arts and Letters, of which he became president.

 Howells was present at the 1905 Portsmouth Peace Conference, and reported on it for Harper's Weekly.

 In February 1910, Elinor Howells began using morphine to treat her worsening neuritis.
 She died on May 6, a few days after her birthday, and only two weeks after the death of Howells's friend Mark Twain.
 Henry James offered his condolences, writing "I think of this laceration of your life with an infinite sense of all it will mean for you".
 Howells and his daughter Mildred decided to spend part of the year in their Cambridge home on Concord Avenue; though, without Elinor, they found it "dreadful in its ghostliness and ghastliness".

-Howells died in his sleep shortly after midnight on May 11, 1920, of influenza and was buried in Cambridge, Massachusetts.
+Howells died in his sleep shortly after midnight on May 11, 1920, of influenza.
+Following a simple funeral held at the Church of the Ascension in Manhattan, officiated by his friend and fellow Christian Socialist the Rev. Percy Stickney Grant, Howells's body was cremated and was buried in Cambridge, Massachusetts.
 Eight years later his daughter published his correspondence as a biography of his literary life.

+He was posthumously honored with a centennial birthday tribute, originated by the Ohio School of the Air and co-aired on NBC's Blue Network.
+On March 4, 1937, his adventure-drama biography, "The Dean Without a College", was presented by WLW's Crosley Players troupe.